-EUGENIE AND JULES ARE BEST FRIENDS AND HAVE BEEN FOR 13 YEARS
+EUGENIE AND JULES ARE BEST FRIENDS AND ABOLITIONISTS

-We met on the bus going on a school trip and we knew that this was just the beginning of a life-long adventure and friendship!
+We met on the bus on our way to a school trip and knew at once that this was just the beginning of a life-long friendship and adventure!

-On a quest to learn more, first hand, we set off for Kolkatta and were shocked to discover the extent to which slavery still exists.
-In fact, there are more enslaved people today than at any other point in history, and at any one time someone is being trafficked within a mile of where you live.
+We were shocked to discover the extent to which slavery still exists.
+In fact, there are more enslaved people today than at any other point in history and, at any one time, someone is being trafficked within a mile of where you live.
 We often associate slavery with chains and shackles, but modern slavery is a hidden crime that is often hard to detect.

 Julia de Boinville

-Julia has been working to deepen her understanding of modern day slavery since 2012.
-It began when she visited The Women’s Interlink Foundation in Kolkata, a home that takes care of victims of human trafficking.
-Once exposed to the shocking and hard truths of human trafficking that are still prevalent in our modern day, she made it her mission to investigate further.
+Julia has been working in this field since her visit to Women’s Interlink Foundation in 2012.
+Once exposed to the shocking and hard truths of human trafficking, she made it her mission to investigate further.

-Julia has since worked with organisations such as the McCain Institute and the UN Trust Fund to End Violence Against Women, and has spent time with victims, charities, law enforcement agencies and policy makers to help identify where she could make a difference, and take action to fight this organised crime.
+Julia has since worked with organisations such as the McCain Institute, the UN Trust Fund to End Violence Against Women, and the US State Department’s Office to Monitor and Combat Trafficking in Persons.
+She has spent time with victims, charities, law enforcement agencies, policy makers and business leaders to help identify where she could make a difference and take action to fight this organised crime.

 With Support From